 Saving Strategies

 If you’re collecting dimes for a larger goal, consider rolling them.
-A roll of 50 dimes is $5, and you can keep those rolls in a jar.
+And a roll of 50 dimes is $5, and you can keep those rolls in a jar.
 Over time, the rolls add up, and you’ll see how many dimes you’ve accumulated without counting each one individually.

 FAQ